laurapacilio/laurapacilio.github.io/aboutme.md

 It started at Carnegie Mellon University (CMU), where I was a Lab Manager orchestrating multi-stage research studies on stress, meditation, and smoking.
 A huge part of my job was learning complex procedures, like calibrating an eye-tracking machine, and teaching research assistants to perform those tasks flawlessly with hundreds of participants.
 This process involved *a lot* of in-person training and thorough documentation.

 I was ecstatic when I learned that there were entire jobs revolving around this type of work.
-A career filled with learning cool new things and teaching them to others?
+A career filled with learning and sharing cool new things?
 Sign me up!

 I immediately enrolled in CMU's Masters in Professional Writing program, specializing in scientific and technical content, and I've been a professional writer ever since.